-For the first time in history, a book is being written collaboratively by thousands of parties.
-Imagine any great book, for example the Bible for Christians or any other, written collaboratively, by consensus, without informative dictators saying what to put in and what not to.
+For the first time in history a book is being written collaboratively in thousands of parts.
+Think of any great book, for example the Bible for Christians or any other, written collaboratively, by consensus, without informative dictators saying what to put and what not.
 Imagine how good such a transparent planet would be.

 What does the blockchain or blockchain have to say about it?